 - 11.1 Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
 Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 11.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 11.3 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 11.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, nonportable container and only named staff will have access.
+Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 11.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 11.3 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 11.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container within a locked cupboard and only named staff will have access.
 Controlled drugs must be counted in and witnessed if they are not administered by a qualified nurse or practitioner.
 The medication form must be signed by two people with at least one being the First Aid Coordinator.
-The records must indicate the amount of remaining medication and logged in a controlled drug recording book. - 11.5 Parents should collect all medicines belonging to their child at the end of the day.
-They are responsible for ensuring that any date-expired medication is collected from the school.
+The records must indicate the amount of remaining medication and logged in a controlled drug recording book. - 11.5 The school is responsible for checking expiry dates of medication and informing families of the need for replacement medication.
 All medication is sent home with pupils at the end of the school year.
 Medication is not stored in summer holidays.
 If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal.